 Jobs for Students

-Austin Community College provides library services through locations at each campus, select ACC teaching off-site locations, Early College High Schools, and virtually via a robust website.
+Austin Community College (ACC) provides library services through locations at each campus, select ACC teaching off-site locations, Early College High Schools, and virtually via a robust website.
 Visit ACC Library Services for more information.

 Library services and resources include:

 - Faculty librarians who provide assistance in person or by phone, chat, and email

 - Print and electronic reference materials